mplayer and broken DVDs

 Here is a list of DVDs which I have experienced this problem with:

 Finally, a closing thought.
-I have not bought any Blu-ray discs (nor do I plan to) until I can play them on my Linux system.
-The MAFIAA learned their lesson with DVDs, and the protection on the new discs is much better than before.
-However, I refuse to buy multimedia from companies unless I can completely control what I do with it -- just like a consumer can do with anything else they purchase.
+The MAFIAA learned their lesson with DVDs, and the protection on the new Blu-ray discs is much better than before, but it’s not perfect – see MakeMKV.
+There are ways to work around the encryption, which, for the legal purpose of creating a backup for personal use, I have no guilty feelings doing.
+I refuse to buy multimedia from companies unless I can completely control what I do with it – just like a consumer can do with anything else they purchase.
+That’s also the major reason why I don’t have subscriptions to streaming services – because of their DRM.